Roymero/Roymero/README.md

-- 🔭 I’m currently working on mastering the MERN stack
+- 🔭 I’m currently working on mastering system design
 - 🌱 I'm learning new technologies and techniques everyday
 - 💬 Ask me anything about tech!
 - ✍  You can find my projects in my portfolio [here](https://roymero.github.io/)